 Dr. Brian A. Canning's (he/they) academic training was initially in the humanities studying literature and creative writing.
 He had a career as a finish carpenter before decerning a calling to become a clinician and pursue graduate training.
 He earned his PhD from Colorado State University where his research focused on existential issues, meaning, and meditation.
 He completed internship at the Clement J. Zablocki VA Medical Center in Milwaukee, WI.
-After internship he took his current position in Leeds to complete postdoctoral hours for licensure and work as permanent staff.
+After internship he took his current position in Leeds to complete postdoctoral hours for licensure, and work as permanent staff.
 Dr. Canning's clinical interests include neuropsychological/psychodiagnostic assessment, clinical supervision, meditation, older adults, PTSD/moral injury, ADHD, and spiritual/existential issues.
 Dr. Canning is a longtime student and practitioner of Zen.
 Outside of work he can be found enjoying the outdoors with his spouse and dog or playing music.

-Christopher Catalfamo, PsyD, Staff Psychologist-PC-MHI, Rotation Supervisor, Worcester Lake Avenue CBOC examining different healthcare providers' practices for assessing mild cognitive impairment.
+Christopher Catalfamo, PsyD, Staff Psychologist-PC-MHI, Rotation Supervisor, Worcester Lake Avenue CBOC

+Dr. Catalfamo earned his PsyD in Clinical Psychology from Marywood University in 2020 after completing his internship at the Lebanon VA Medical Center.
+His research centered on examining different healthcare providers' practices for assessing mild cognitive impairment.
 Following internship, Dr. Catalfamo completed a postdoctoral residency at the Edith Nourse Rogers VA Medical Center during which he focused on interdisciplinary education and program development.
 While there, he co-led a Motivational Interviewing practice group for clinicians and trainees.
 He then provided individual and group psychotherapy to a general adult population while working as a psychologist with the UMass Memorial Medical Group Outpatient Psychiatry Department where he utilized training and experience in Cognitive Processing Therapy, Dialectical Behavior Therapy, and Acceptance and Commitment Therapy.
 He subsequently joined VA Central Western Massachusetts healthcare System as a staff psychologist in PCMHI.